ThinkDataEd/curriculum/docs/unit2/lesson13.md

     <img src="../../img/21323.png" />

-24. Using the information from Steps 20 and 21, place a dot at the corresponding value for the shuffled data’s difference in proportions.
+24. Using the information from steps 20 and 21 above, place a dot at the corresponding value for the shuffled data’s difference in proportions.
 Ask the students:

-    100. How does this difference compare to the actual data set’s difference of 10%? <span style="color:grey">***Answers will vary by class.
+    100. How does this difference compare to the actual dataset’s difference of 10%? <span style="color:grey">***Answers will vary by class.
 Most likely, the difference in proportions will be much smaller than 10%.
 In fact, the difference in proportions will be centered around 0.***</span>

-25. Repeat Steps 19 – 24 a few more times (depending on how much class time you have available).
+25. Repeat steps 19–24 from above a few more times (depending on how much class time you have available).

 26. Ask the students to record their responses to the following questions: